idooo/devterm-hobby-project/README.md

 ## Notes

 1) Terminal.
 Standard TTY has a very limited capabilities to render fonts.
 Had troubles to render Japanese characters (kanji, hirogana and katakana).
 Got success with using `fdterm` with [Iosevka Term](https://typeof.net/Iosevka/) and [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP?subset=japanese) fonts.
 Downloaded them and copied into `/usr/share/fonts/(truetype|opentype)` and update `~/.fbtermrc`.
-If the first font doesn't contain the glyph for the rendering character, it will try second font and etc. (Still need to try to figure out how to autostart `fdterm`)
+If the first font doesn't contain the glyph for the rendering character, it will try second font and etc (1).
+(Still need to try to figure out how to autostart `fdterm`)

 2) To connect to WiFi I've tried `wpa_cli` but you need to be really smart to use it.
 Not my case.
 Fallbacked to use `nmcli` and it works like a charm